alllycat/perfect-mazes/README.md

 ### ** THINGS TO NOTE: **

 * 1) The stack operations and maze objects are all defined under the Maze class, therefore there is no myStack class
-* 2) There is ALWAYS a defined singular path to the exit, however, sometimes blue path squares are not drawn on all of the cells and sometimes skips squares or sections.
-But do know that there are NO circles in the maze and there is always a clear path from start to finish with a key along the way (you can always trace the singular path if you look for it)
+* 2) There is ALWAYS a defined singular path to the exit, however, sometimes blue path squares are not generated on all of the cells leading up to the end point
+* 3) There is always a clear path generated from start to finish with a key along the way (singular path can always be traced)